Cersobleptes: Allying with Athens against Macedon

+Macedonian conquest and probable death

 After an apparent lull in hostilities, in 347–346 BC Cersobleptes appears to have sought Athenian support again, and Athens installed additional garrisons in the coastal cities of Thrace, perhaps provoking a Macedonian campaign under Philip's general Antipater.
 When Athens attempted to include Cersobleptes in a peace with Philip II in 346 BC, the proposal was rebuffed, and Philip proceeded to campaign in Thrace, expelling Athenian garrisons from the coastal towns.
 Several years later, in 342–340 BC, Philip II led a more substantial campaign into Thrace.
 By early 341 he had overrun the coast, passed through Cardia, Aenus and taken Cabyle.
 The remainder of the campaign brought Philip into the lands beyond Mount Haemus and into conflict with the Getae and contact with the Scythians.
 Sometime in this period, in unknown circumstances, the Thracian kings Teres III and Cersobleptes had been eliminated or subjugated, and the towns of Philippopolis and Cabyle were established as Macedonian colonies.
 By 340 BC, Philip II was laying siege to Perinthus and Byzantium.

+Sons and succession

 According to an inscription from Delphi (FD III.1 392), dated to 355 BC, Cersobleptes had four sons, named Iolaus, Poseidonius, Medistas, and Teres.
 It is unclear whether any of them inherited any sort of authority from their father.
 The next significant Odrysian king in Thrace was Seuthes III, sometimes identified (hypothetically) as a son or brother of Cersobleptes, or with a Seuthes known to have served as Cersobleptes' deputy (hyparkhos).